 Cailin had been troubled since he was young.
 But after those initial three months, it took one visit to him behind bars for Paula to know her son was in the right and “they” (the police) were wrong.

 I looked at Cailin: “He is out but he is not free”.
 Locked up in his house all day, fearing those who put him on the inside.
 As the day grew dark, I got his story.
 Then, when ready to leave, he walked me out, asking where I was going.
 “Down the freeway,” I said.
 As we walked to the car we laughed at why I had parked so far away.
-For the next two blocks, Cailin helped with directions.
+With Cailin on directions, we drove for two blocks.
 As I let him out, he thanked me for listening and said it meant a lot.
 I replied I’d see him on Sunday to get his story on the record.

 “Ours is the long day’s journey of the Saturday.”